Vaginal Birth: Your Experience

 Getting Ready to Push

 The shortest but most intense part of labor is transition.
 This is when the cervix becomes fully dilated.
 Contractions may become even stronger.
 They may last 60 to 90 seconds, with almost no rest in between.
 This is a demanding time.
-And pain medications are rarely given so close to your baby’s birth.
+And IV (intravenous) pain medications are rarely given so close to your baby’s birth.
+Epidurals are continued during birth.
 Help yourself by working with your support person or labor coach.
 You may feel an urge to push or bear down.
 But do not push until your doctor or midwife tells you to.

 Pushing Toward Birth